 Eventually our vehicle spins out on the grasses of the Serengeti, one of the occupants shows how breezy and bouncy it is when driving home as the day winds down, we watch a video of the Serengeti while in the Serengeti, help another vehicle stuck in the mud, drive through a flooded road, and make it home before the sun sets.
 A typical day in the life of safari vehicle.

-March 2020- Costa Rica to work with Dr. Marie Rush doing veterinary and conservation work at Wild Sun Rescue with Jeremy Levine
+Dr. P travels the world to help with animal related conservation.
+In March of 2020 (during the Covid-19 outbreak) he went to Costa Rica to work with Dr. Marie Rush doing veterinary and conservation work at Wild Sun Rescue with Jeremy Levine.